Contractible stability spaces and faithful braid group actions: Algebraic stability conditions

-\begin{example} Recall Examples \ref{P1 one} and \ref{P1 two}.
-The subspace $\Stab_\text{alg}(\mathbb{P}^1)$ is not locally-closed: if it were then $\Stab(\mathbb{P}^1) - \Stab_\text{alg}(\mathbb{P}^1) = A \cup U$ for some closed $A$ and open $U$.
-This subset consists of those stability conditions for which the phases of semistable objects accumulate at $\Z\subset \R$, and this has empty interior.
+\begin{example} Recall Examples~\ref{P1 one} and~\ref{P1 two}.
+The subspace $\Stab_\text{alg}(\mathbb{P}^1)$ is not locally closed: if it were then $\Stab(\mathbb{P}^1) - \Stab_\text{alg}(\mathbb{P}^1) = A \cup U$ for some closed $A$ and open $U$.
+This subset consists of those stability conditions for which the phases of semistable objects accumulate at $\Z\subseteq \R$, and this has empty interior.
 Hence the only possibility is that $U=\emptyset$, in which case $\Stab_\text{alg}(\mathbb{P}^1)$ would be open.
-This is not the case, so $\Stab_\text{alg}(\mathbb{P}^1)$ cannot be locally-closed.
-Nevertheless, from the explicit description of stability conditions in \cite{MR2219846} one can see that the poset of strata is pure (of rank $2$), and that the second two conditions of Lemma \ref{locally-closed lemma} are satisfied. \end{example}
+This is not the case, so $\Stab_\text{alg}(\mathbb{P}^1)$ cannot be locally closed.
+Nevertheless, from the explicit description of stability conditions in \cite{MR2219846} one can see that the poset of strata is pure (of rank $2$), and that the second two conditions of Lemma~\ref{locally closed lemma} are satisfied. \end{example}